Noah Mamet: Nomination as U.S. Ambassador to Argentina

 On July 30, 2013, President Obama announced his intent to nominate Mamet to be the U.S. Ambassador to Argentina.
-This received criticism from certain political figures, who criticized the fact that Memet had never been to Argentina.
+This received criticism from certain political figures, who criticized the fact that Memet had never been to Argentina and contended that he was nominated to the position because of his role in fundraising for Obama.
 On July 31, 2013, Obama formally nominated Mamet to the post.
 Mamet's nomination languished for months after his United States Senate Foreign Relations Committee hearing.

 On June 24, 2014, the Senate's foreign relations committee voted to forward Mamet's nomination to the full Senate.
 On November 20, 2014, Senate Majority Leader Harry Reid filed for cloture on Mamet's nomination.

 On December 1, 2014, the U.S. Senate voted 50–36 for cloture on Mamet's nomination, thereby ending a Republican-led filibuster of his nomination.
 On December 2, 2014, the Senate confirmed Mamet in a 50–43 vote and he was sworn in on December 10, 2014.
 He arrived in Argentina on January 16, 2015, and presented his credentials that same day.

 Ambassador Mamet in Argentina

 As Ambassador, Mamet stated his desire to build connections between the US and Argentina through science, technology, energy and student exchange.

 In December 2015, the US Embassy in Argentina inaugurated its system of 72 solar panels, the first such installation at a U.S. Embassy worldwide.
 Also in 2015, the Fulbright Commission created the "Friends of Fulbright" scholarship program.
 The program gives Argentine undergraduate students a short-term opportunity to attend classes at an accredited U.S. university, and is designed for students who cannot afford the costs of an exchange program.

 After Mamet's resignation of his position, Argentine Foreign Minister Susana Malcorra presented Mamet with the Order of the Liberator General San Martín, the highest decoration of the Argentine Republic.

-In 2017, Mamet joined the advisory board of H Code Media, a digital advertising platform reaching US Hispanic consumers.
+In 2017, Mamet joined the advisory board of H Code Media, a digital advertising platform reaching U.S. Hispanic consumers.